-It is expected that renewable energy will make up most of Australia's electricity supply by 2030, with one scenario from the Australian Energy Market Operator anticipating 93 per cent renewable electricity in Australia's largest grid.
-34 Electric vehicles will account for 72 to 99 per cent of Australia's new vehicle sales by 2050 (up from 4 per cent in 2022), depending on the specific scenario.
-35 This transition will involve a dramatic shift in underwriting practices.
-Based on the experience of leading international markets like the UK, around half the existing portfolio might shift through substitution to low-carbon alternatives (e.g. an electric vehicle replacing an internal combustion engine vehicle) and new technologies

-(e.g. renewable energy generation and battery storage).
+It is expected that renewable energy will make up most of Australia's electricity supply by 2030, with one scenario from the Australian Energy Market Operator anticipating almost 70 per cent renewable energy in Australia's largest grid by 2028 and 99 per cent by 2050.41 New EV purchases in Australia more than doubled in 2023, compared to 2022, with the total number of EVs on Australian roads now exceeding 180,000.42 This transition will involve a dramatic shift in underwriting practices.
+Based on the experience of leading international markets like the UK, around half the existing portfolio might shift through substitution to low-carbon alternatives (e.g. an electric vehicle replacing an internal combustion engine vehicle) and new technologies (e.g. renewable energy generation and battery storage).
 The underwriting opportunities in these areas could grow twice as fast as areas that will be phased out - like carbon-intensive energy sources (e.g. coal).
-This means that up to 70 per cent of the annual GWP of private and commercial underwriting could be transition-related by 2050.
-Underwriting this transition requires insurers to develop new capabilities.
+This means that up to 70 per cent of the annual GWP of private and commercial underwriting could be transition-related by 2050.43 Underwriting this transition requires insurers to develop new capabilities.